 This is an optional feature which allows for Ethernet 2-way communications between the RLG and a remote PC.
 On the inside door, there is an optional plug-in Ethernet communications module.
 This module is purchased separately from the base RLG unit.
 The communications module, when installed in the unit, and when used in conjunction with FirstMate or RLG WebView Software, allows for 2-way data exchange between the RLG unit and the computer.
-The compute can extract peak values, load signatures, alarm limit settings and alarm conditions.
 Load signature data is stored, graphed and presented in a user-friendly format at the computer.
-Also the computer can be used to remotely change alarm limits at the unit, and to change the operating mode (Monitor or Standby) and Trend Alarm Modes (Peak, Adaptive Peak, Area under the Curve).
-More detail on this feature is provided in a separate instruction manual.
+Also, the computer can be used to remotely change alarm limits at the unit, and to change the operating mode (Monitor or Standby) and Trend Alarm Modes (Peak, Adaptive Peak, Area under the Curve).